How To Grill Chicken Perfectly

 This method is great for if you’re having friends over because you can do most of it ahead of time.
 You can also make a big batch so if you’ve got a lot of friends, this recipe’s for you!

-Here’s the key to perfect grilled chicken:
+The key to perfectly grilled chicken:

 How to Grill Chicken, Step by Step